-When you want to request an audit trail of messages exchanged with a particular user, choose the nickname of list Assigns a name that you specify to a group of Information choose the list name in the RECEIVE command.
+When you want to request an audit trail of messages exchanged with a particular user, choose the nickname of choose the list name in the RECEIVE command.

 Exchange users.

 When you want to send a message to all of those recipients, use the list name in the SEND command.
 When you want to receive messages that may have been sent from those users,